natashamjaques/neural_chat/README.md

 ```

 ## Reference
-If you use this code or the released Reddit dataset as part of any published research, please reference the following papers:
+If you use this code or the released Reddit dataset as part of any published research,
+please reference at least one of the following papers depending on your usage.

+For interactive evaluation, use of Reddit dataset, miscellaneous use-cases, refer to:
 ```
 @article{ghandeharioun2019approximating,
   title={Approximating Interactive Human Evaluation with Self-Play for Open-Domain Dialog Systems},